yogeshwar-2004y/d2RO_trail/PLAN_DOCUMENT_ASSIGNMENT_NOTIFICATIONS.md

 ## Overview
 1. When a QA Head assigns a plan document to a reviewer, the assigned reviewer receives a notification.
 2. When a reviewer adds comments to a plan document, all designers in that project receive notifications.
+3. When a designer accepts or rejects a reviewer's comment, the reviewer receives a notification.

 ## Implementation Details